 I. Disclosure of Penalties imposed by RBI and other regulators during the period:

-No penalties have been levied on the Companies in the Group by any regulator during the period ended 30 June 2025 (previous period: Nil).
+No penalties have been levied on the Company by any regulator during the period ended 30 June, 2025 (previous period: Nil).

 J. Disclosure of Complaints:-

 1) Summary information on complaints received by the company from its Share Holders